equinor/subscript/docs/scripts/grav_subs_points.rst

 There will be two types of output file from grav_subs_points.

-- one column text files of modelled gravity change/subsidence that can be used with GEN_DATA observations
+- one column text files of modelled gravity change/subsidence GEN_DATA files that can be used with ert GEN_OBS observations

 - x,y,z text file that can be used for visualisation.

 The ordering of points in these two files will be the same as given in the station coordinates file used as input.
+It can therefore be a good idea to order the benchmark stations in the station coordinates file in the order you would like to see them in e.g. line plots, for instance sorted by area.

+In some cases where the reservoir model covers several structures or fields it can be beneficial to split the modelling for different structures into several files.
+E.g. for testing in assisted history matching what effect it has if only observations for one of the structures is used as observations compared to both.
+To facilitate this usage the option to add a prefix to the GEN_DATA file to separate them, using the prefix_gendata option.
+There is also a possibility to use a different report step and extension than the default "_1.txt" by using the extension_gendata option.